Terms and conditions for those who are undertaking Advanced Teacher Status (ATS) in the fifth cohort.

 3.5.
 In addition, members who have been accepted to undertake ATS must complete a Declaration of Suitability, as per item 1.2 in these terms and conditions.

 3.6.
 SET reserves the right to refuse an application, for example if there is evidence that the member is not eligible to undertake ATS or if an individual is deemed unsuitable for membership under SET’s Code of Practice.
 Where this is after payment of the Deposit or Full Fee has been taken, a full refund will be given.

 3.7.
-SET will confirm whether or not an individual’s application onto the fourth cohort of ATS has been successful.
+SET will confirm whether or not an individual’s application onto the fifth cohort of ATS has been successful.
 This correspondence will be sent to the member’s email address.